Big Brothers Big Sisters of Nelson-Tasman is now in its 19th year of providing mentoring friendships to children in need of additional adult support.

 School-Based Teen Mentoring

 College age students (year 12-13) from Nayland College, Nelson College for Girls, Waimea College and Motueka High School mentor a young person at a local primary school for one hour each week.
 Big Brothers Big Sisters provides a resource box that the mentor and young person can use, full of activities and ideas.
-The Schools which have teen mentors are currently Nelson Central School, Victory Primary School, Nayland Primary School, Birchwood Primary School, Stoke Primary School, Henley Primary School, St Joseph's School, Nelson Intermediate School, Waimea Intermediate School and Brooklands Primary School.
+The Schools which have teen mentors are currently Nelson Central School, Victory Primary School, Nayland Primary School, Birchwood Primary School, Stoke Primary School, Henley Primary School, St Joseph's School, Nelson Intermediate School and Parklands Primary School.

 BBBS Nelson-Tasman is run by a